SICPDistilled/website/views/section/project-blackjack.md

-# blackjack
+# Blackjack
+Testing your understanding of higher order functions by creating strategys for [Blackjack](https://en.wikipedia.org/wiki/Blackjack) (also called Pontoon or 21)

-Checkout the project from [Github]()
+Checkout the project from [Github](https://github.com/SICPDistilled/blackjack)

 Join the chat at [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/SICPDistilled/blackjack?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-Testing your understanding of higher order functions by creating strategys for [Blackjack](https://en.wikipedia.org/wiki/Blackjack) (also called Pontoon or 21)

 We are going to build an increasingly complex model of playing Blackjack alongside strategys to play the game